2010 United States House of Representatives elections in Illinois: District 10

 The 10th district included Buffalo Grove and parts of Arlington Heights and Waukegan.
-The district's population was 71 percent white, 15 percent Hispanic, 8 percent Asian and 5 percent black (see Race and ethnicity in the United States Census); 90 percent were high school graduates and 51 percent had received a bachelor's degree or higher.
+The district's population was 71 percent white, 15 percent Hispanic, 8 percent Asian and 5 percent black (see Race and ethnicity in the United States census); 90 percent were high school graduates and 51 percent had received a bachelor's degree or higher.
 Its median income was $85,468.
 In the 2008 presidential election the district gave 61 percent of its vote to Democratic nominee Barack Obama and 38 percent to Republican nominee John McCain.
-In 2010 the district had a Cook Partisan Voting Index of D+6.

 Republican Mark Kirk, who took office in 2001, was the incumbent.
 Kirk was re-elected in 2008 with 53 percent of the vote.
 In 2010 Kirk ran for the U.S. Senate rather than seeking re-election.
 The candidates in the general election were Republican nominee Bob Dold, who at the time ran his family business; and Democratic nominee Dan Seals, a social worker.

 Elizabeth Coulson, a member of the Illinois House of Representatives; Arie Friedman, a pediatrician; Dick Green, a businessman; and Paul Hamann, an options trader, also sought the Republican nomination.
 William Cadigan, an attorney, ended his campaign for the Republican nomination in December 2009.
 Julie Hamos, a member of the state House of Representatives; and Elliot Richardson, an attorney, also sought the Democratic nomination.
 In a poll of the Democratic primary by Anzalone Liszt Research for Seals's campaign, the results of which were published in August 2009, 63 percent of respondents supported Seals, while 8 percent favored Hamos and 2 percent chose Richardson.
 Michael Bond, a member of the Illinois Senate; and Milton Sumption, a businessman ended their respective campaigns for the Democratic nomination in December 2009.
 Susan Garrett, also a Democratic member of the state Senate, said in the same month that she had decided not to run.
 Richard B. Mayers, an unemployed admitted anti-Semite, sought the Green Party nomination but was removed from the ballot in November 2009 after failing to submit enough valid signatures.

 Dold raised $2,985,088 and spent $2,903,831.
 Seals raised $2,935,284 and spent $2,941,677.
 Coulson raised $525,640 and spent the same amount.
 Friedman raised $53,114 and spent $52,991.
 Green raised $628,020 and spent the same amount.
 Hamann raised $4,697 and spent the same amount.
 Cadigan raised $58,835 and spent the same amount.
 Hamos raised $1,243,678 and spent the same amount.
 Richardson raised $342,255 and spent $351,395.
 Bond raised $86,644 and spent the same amount.
 Sumption raised $38,602 and spent the same amount.